AngheloZambrana/AngheloZambrana/README.md

 <h3 align="center">Hello, thanks for visiting my profile I am a developer from Bolivia, I worked in different projects and I love to manage Frontend, I am a programmer who adapts to any situation, and I want to leave a mark on the world</h3>

+- 🔭 I am currently working on different projects.
+- 🌱 I am currently learning Unix development and programming languages.
+- 💬 Ask me about languages like Java or python I learned a lot from them.
+- 📫 How to contact me by mail anghelozambrana2005@gmail.com
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I'm 1.89 despite being under 20 years old, everyone says giraffe or lamppost.

+-->
 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=AngheloZambrana" alt="AngheloZambrana" /></a> </p>

 ---